 This is the panel located above the glazing and is used for signage; usually as individual letters or hand-painted.
 Traditionally these can be flush or sloping, the latter to better read the text from the street.
 Fascias should not be excessively deep as this inflates the scale of the shopfront, usually to the detriment of the building itself.
 The building should not be cluttered with extensive advertising as it detracts from the main shopfront.
-Box fascias are not appropriate being bulky and unsightly.
+Bulky projecting box-like fascia signs crudely attached over existing fascia boards will not be acceptable